-The Board promotes a clear and collective vision through engagement with employees throughout the year by dissemination of Board decisions through the Leadership Team to all employees at regular staff meetings, and by Board participation at team-building events held for all staff.
+The Board promotes a clear and collective vision through engagement with employees throughout the year by dissemination of Board decisions through the Leadership Team to all employees at regular staff meetings.

 The Board is ever mindful of the dilemma of mutuality; the interests of existing members at any point in time may differ from the needs of the business to generate a surplus sufficient to enable investment, for example in new technology or skill, and/or growth of the business.
 Both capital investment and growth benefit future members but are made possible using the funds provided in large part by past and existing members.
 This means we must be very clear as to the benefits to members we expect from our strategic decisions in order to balance these needs over time.